srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ```

-First, we loop through all layers and initialize it one by one.
+First, we loop through all layers and initialize them one by one.
 After that, we loop again to set up each layer's forward connections.
-The reason why we need 2 loops here is that in order for the *initNetworkForwardConnections* to work, each layer's following layer must have been initialized already.
+The reason why we need 2 loops here is that in order for the *initNetworkForwardConnections* function to work, each layer's following layer must have been initialized already.

 The background is simple: *initNetworkForwardConnections* checks which nodes in the following layer point back to a node in this layer and then creates forward connections mirroring these backward connections.
 Obviously, if the following layer hasn't been setup yet, there wouldn't be any forward connections.
 Hence, 2 loops.